 ‘It isn’t the mountains ahead to climb that wear you out; it’s the pebble in your shoe’ – Muhammed Ali

 Health is one thing we forget too often.
 But also personal relationships.
-Even Joy and fun often get sacrificed on the altar of success because we feel having fun means we’re not working hard enough.
+Even joy and fun often get sacrificed on the altar of success because we feel having fun means we’re not working hard enough.

-Relationships are also meaningful pursuits themselves; they also help us relax, and cope with the stresses we face.
+Relationships are also meaningful pursuits themselves; they also help us relax and cope with the stresses we face.

-The basics are part of a balanced lifestyle, and that leads to a sustainable life.
+The basics of health, connections are just part of a balanced lifestyle, and that leads to a sustainable life.